StarsoftAnalysis/interaxi/README.md

 Set the acceleration to a value from 1 to 100.
 ### `align`
 Run the align command, which disengages the plotter's motors and allows the head to be manually moved -- usually to the origin.
-`adrepl` asks if you have moved the head to the origin, so that it can then keep track of movements and prevent the head from moving out of range.
+`interaxi` asks if you have moved the head to the origin, so that it can then keep track of movements and prevent the head from moving out of range.
 ### `auto_rotate <y/n>`
 Turn auto-rotate on or off.
 If on, the plot may be rotated to make sure that it fits on the plotting area.